Result Object from Constrained Ordination

 biplot scores and centroids for constraint variables.
 The biplot

-scores correspond to the model.matrix
+scores correspond to the model.matrix, and centroids

 are calculated for factor variables when they were used.
 The scores